 WHAT WE DO.

-Create a pool of “Expert” volunteers, local communities and colleges who can share their skills and provide support where possible.
+Create a pool of “Expert” volunteers and workers to help local communities and colleges who can share their skills and provide support where possible.

 Develop a philanthropy website, and use social media to promote our members, outcomes, events and connect direct stakeholders, donors, businesses and encourage corporate social responsibility.